mit-rss/intro_to_ros/README.md

 1. Commit your modified nodes along with any other important changes.

 ## Question 8: Playing with bag files
 In question 3, we asked you to visualize your laserscan data on RViz and record a bag file.
 The RViz visualization was probably meaningless and ugly because you’re publishing random data.
 Don’t be alarmed; real laserscan data is a lot prettier and more informative.
-Download these bagfiles (to be uploaded Thursday, 2/24/21), follow the instructions [here](http://wiki.ros.org/ROS/Tutorials/Recording%20and%20playing%20back%20data), and visualize the laser scan data on RViz.
+Download these bagfiles[https://www.dropbox.com/s/17d25jtued10jk0/gmapping_data_active_only.zip?dl=0] follow the instructions [here](http://wiki.ros.org/ROS/Tutorials/Recording%20and%20playing%20back%20data), and visualize the laser scan data on RViz.
 Try it with multiple coordinate frames.

 **Note**: The provided bag files are from our cars driving around in the basement of Stata center.